-Practicum in Secondary Schools
+Practicum in Secondary Schools 1.0 unit

 A series of seminars examining classroom and professional issues in contemporary teaching, including planning, classroom management, and communications.
 Students will use a variety of resources, techniques, and strategies designed to promote critical reflection on classroom practice.
 Includes practice teaching in Term One and in Term Two.